aws-samples/amazon-location-service-data-analytics/README.md

 For this walkthrough, you will need the following prerequisites in place:

 * An AWS account
-* IAM permissions to deploy the AWS resources using [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/)
+* [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) permissions to deploy the AWS resources using [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/)
 * Local installation of the latest version of [AWS SAM Command Line Interface (CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 * Local installation of [Python 3.11](https://www.python.org/downloads/release/python-3110/) and [pip](https://pypi.org/project/pip/)

 ### Deploying the solution ###

-* Follow the steps in the [official documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the latest release of the AWS SAM CLI for your operating system.
+* Follow the steps in the [official documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the latest release of the AWS SAM CLI for your operating system
-* Once successfully installed, run `sam --version` to return the AWS SAM CLI version.
+* Once successfully installed, run `sam --version` to return the AWS SAM CLI version

 > Note: The AWS SAM CLI requires appropriate permissions to provision resources in the chosen AWS account.
 Ensure that [access key and secret access keys](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) have been created using IAM, and that aws configure has been used to register them locally on your machine.